Does a tattoo hurt?

 - Get enough sleep - Being well rested reduces stress and pain sensitivity.

 - Prepare mentally for the pain - By expecting the worst, the pain often feels less intense than you thought.
+If you come to your session thinking it is not bad, you are often surprised in the negative way.

 - Consider a mild painkiller - A mild painkiller (not blood thinners such as aspirin) may help to dampen the pain.